masc-ucsc/docs/docs/pyrope/07-typesystem.md

 function, but they are only visible to the same directory/project Pyrope files.

-There are only two ways to access variables outside Pyrope file.
-The `import` statement allows referencing `pub` lambdas from other files.
-The `pub reg` declarations allow other files to access the register by "reference" (`regref`).
-Declarations without `pub` are private to the file — though debug statements can still observe them read-only (see [Visibility](04-variables.md#visibility-private-by-default-pub-to-export)).
+There are two separate mechanisms for accessing declarations outside a Pyrope file.
+The `import` statement copies `pub` top-scope lambdas, types, and constants from other files.
+Registers are never imported; `pub reg` is a compile error.
+To reference an instantiated register outside the local scope, use `regref`, which resolves through the instantiation hierarchy instead of through the file import namespace.
+Debug statements can still observe registers read-only (see [Visibility](04-variables.md#visibility-private-by-default-pub-to-export)).